AdemCE-eng/Content_Inspiration/README.md

 - **Ollama Model**: Base URL, model name and timeout
 - **UI Settings**: Pagination and summary length

+By default, the configuration sets `mistral` as the LLM model.
+If you want to use another model, open `config/config.yaml` and change the value of `ollama.model` to your preferred model name.

 ## 🔧 Troubleshooting

 **Common Issues:**